Tag Archive for: labrador

 Our time was short.
 We set our photo shoot time for 2 pm the following afternoon and let them know I would take care of everything.
 After hanging up the phone, I sprung into action.
 First and foremost, we would need models.
 I decided to get in touch with my engaged friends Sky and Tara and invited them to be my models for the afternoon.
 Thankfully, they agreed.

-If we were going to have a properly styled wedding photo shoot, we would need to make our volunteer models look amazing.
+If we were going to have a properly styled wedding photo shoot, we would need to make our volunteer wedding models look amazing.

 It all came together so well.
 In all, we organized our impromptu wedding photo shoot in under 24 hours.